AgoraIO-Community/agora-mediapipe-readyplayerme/docs/GUIDE.md

 ```

 ### Computer Vision Prediction Loop
-With the `faceLandmarker` and `<video/>` set up, we can start a prediction loop to run MediaPipe's coputer vision task on every frame of the video.
-As the prediction returns a result called it will give us access to the `facialTransformationMatrixes` which allow us to calculate the `headRotation`.
-The prediction result also gives us estimated blendshape weights for the face mesh.
+With the `faceLandmarker` and `<video/>` set up, we can start a prediction loop to run MediaPipe's computer vision task on every video frame.
+As the prediction returns a result it will give us access to the `facialTransformationMatrixes` which allows us to calculate the `headRotation`.
+The prediction result also gives us estimated weights for the blend shapes in the face mesh.

 ``` javascript
 video.addEventListener("loadeddata", () => {